Skip to main content

 How are Spanish-language California Medicare calls recorded and audited?

-100 percent of California Medicare calls are recorded in their native language (Spanish, English, or blended) and stored on encrypted infrastructure for a minimum 10-year retention period.
-QA reviews are performed by bilingual analysts using a CMS MCMG scorecard adapted for Spanish-language scripting.
-SOA and TPMO disclosures are tracked at the call level in the language they were delivered.
+100 percent of California Medicare fronter calls are recorded in their native language (Spanish, English, or blended) and stored on encrypted infrastructure for a minimum 10-year retention period to satisfy federal CMS audit requirements.
+QA reviews are performed by bilingual analysts using a CMS MCMG scorecard adapted for Spanish-language scripting, with off-script flagging within 24 hours and immediate coaching or campaign removal.
+SOA and TPMO disclosures are tracked at the call level in the language they were delivered, including the required TPMO disclaimer within the first minute of any enrollment-facing call.
 Recordings are indexed for CMS audit, DMHC and CDI examination requests, secret shopper reviews, and carrier monitoring.
 California-specific timely access logs and grievance intake recordings are pulled from the same indexed library.
+Every California Medicare agent completes HIPAA training and signs the BAA before touching a campaign.
+To confirm current California recording-and-retention requirements for your program, consult your in-house compliance team.

 Can CFG handle both DMHC HMO and CDI PPO product lines from the same team?